Bỏ qua đến nội dung

 Part 3: Set Up Smart Automations

-Now we’ll create automations so the car can "automatically report" when there’s an issue.
+Now we will create automations so your car can "automatically report" when something is wrong.

 Automation 1: Low Tire Pressure Alert

-Low tire pressure is a leading cause of danger and higher energy consumption.
+Low tire pressure is a leading cause of danger and energy waste.
 Let Home Assistant monitor it for you.

 1. Go to SettingsAutomations & ScenesCreate Automation